Smooth varieties up to A^1-homotopy and algebraic h-cobordisms

 On the other hand, if $d$ and $d'$ are integers that are not congruent mod $n+1$, we can see by explicit comparison that the resulting graded rings are not abstractly isomorphic.
 Any graded ring homomorphism is given by $\xi \mapsto a_{11}\xi + a_{12}\sigma$ and $\sigma \mapsto a_{21}\xi + a_{22}\sigma$.
 In order to be invertible, we require that the matrix with coefficients $a_{ij}$ lies in $GL_{2}(\Z)$.
-A factorization argument shows that it suffices to treat the case where this element of $GL_2(\Z)$ is either upper triangular or lower triangular.
-The upper triangular case produces the isomorphisms of the previous paragraph, and it is straightforward to check that the lower triangular case doesn't introduce new isomorphisms.
+The upper triangular elements of $GL_2(\Z)$ induce the isomorphisms just mentioned, and an explicit computation shows that more general elements do not introduce new isomorphisms.

 Next, observe that the motivic cohomology ring is an invariant of the unstable $\aone$-homotopy type (see, for example, \cite[\S 2 Theorem 2.2]{VRed}).
-Finally, we use the fact that the motivic cohomology ring $\oplus_i H^{2i,i}(X,\Z)$ coincides with the Chow cohomology ring (\cite[Corollary 2]{VCompare}).
+Finally, we use the fact that the motivic cohomology ring $\oplus_i H^{2i,i}(X,\Z)$ coincides with the Chow cohomology ring by \cite[Corollary 2]{VCompare}.
 Combining this with the computation of the previous paragraph provides the explicit $\aone$-homotopy invariants we required. \end{proof}

 \begin{proof}[Proof of Lemma \ref{lem:mod2}] This result is now a special case of Proposition \ref{prop:pnbundlesoverpone}. \end{proof}